Small Scale Community Initiatives Fund

 - supports mana whenua (iwi Maaori) in their aspirations to the restoration of the environment; and

 - are in an area with some form of legal protection such as a QEII covenant (for those initiatives on private land).

 Who can apply?

 Volunteer community based groups or individuals.

 Any successful applicant can only receive funding once per financial year (1 July – 30 June).

 What can be funded?

 - Purchase of materials including traps, bait, bait stations or herbicide used in pest animal or pest plant control.

-- Contracted services up to $1,000 where work cannot be undertaken by volunteers (e.g. the services of a qualified herbicide applicator or someone with a controlled substances licence).
+- Contracted services up to $1,000 where work cannot be undertaken by volunteers (e.g. the services of a qualified herbicide applicator or someone with a controlled substance licence).

 What cannot be funded?